Photon-Mediated Hybridization and Dissipative Transport in a Cavity-QED Ring-Acceptor Architecture: Conclusion

 Drive-side disorder (non-uniform photon–ring coupling) is the $V$-model analog of pumping both bright and dark channels: it mixes the input into dark states that do not feed the acceptor and instead dissipate on the ring, reducing efficiency over a detuning window.
 Mode-resolved loss spectra peak where the dressed bright–acceptor eigenenergy crosses dark-mode energies, confirming this mechanism.
 By contrast, randomizing intra-ring couplings perturbs the dark spectrum but leaves bright/dark addressing largely intact in the explored range, so the impact on efficiency is much smaller.
 In the $V$-language, $g$ sets the bright–dark energy splitting; increasing $g$ pushes dark levels away from the dressed bright–acceptor energy at the operating detuning, reducing resonant leakage into dark and restoring the on-resonance peak.
 This explains the observed recovery of performance when $g$ is increased.
 In the symmetric, single-excitation, narrowband regime, the ring reduces exactly to a photon–bright–acceptor trimer, from which closed-form efficiency line shapes and a probability-conservation identity $\eta+\sum_k L_k=1$ follow.
 We use these expressions to benchmark the simulations and to predict the location and height of the resonant peak and its dephasing-induced narrowing.
 A minimal three-state $V$ toy model additionally reproduces coherent trapping and its relief by moderate dephasing.

 The $V$-model provides \emph{quantitative} support in the ordered, single-excitation, narrowband limit (where the trimer reduction is exact), and \emph{qualitative} yet predictive guidance with moderate dephasing and weak–to–moderate disorder.
-For strong disorder, broadband drives, or multi-excitation dynamics, the $V$-model remains a reliable guide to the \emph{direction} of effects—bright/dark balance, ENAQT onset, and $g$-based mitigation—while the full ring numerics supply the needed quantitative detail.
-Taken together, the $V$-model perspective explains why we observe (i) a near-unity resonant peak that narrows under dephasing, (ii) ENAQT off resonance, (iii) strong sensitivity to photon–ring coupling disorder, moderate sensitivity to energetic disorder, but weak sensitivity to intra-ring disorder, and (iv) robust recovery of performance by increasing $g$.
-These points form the core of our conclusions and are consistent across analytic baselines, loss-channel diagnostics, and full numerical results.\cbl
+For strong disorder, broadband drives, or multi-excitation dynamics, the $V$-model remains a reliable guide to the \emph{direction} of effects—bright/dark balance, and $g$-based mitigation—while the full ring numerics supply the needed quantitative detail.
+Taken together, the $V$-model perspective explains why we observe (i) a near-unity resonant peak that narrows under dephasing, (ii) strong sensitivity to photon–ring coupling disorder, moderate sensitivity to energetic disorder, but weak sensitivity to intra-ring disorder, and (iii) robust recovery of performance by increasing $g$.
+These points form the core of our conclusions and are consistent across analytic baselines, loss-channel diagnostics, and full numerical results.